 - 1 egg, beaten

 - Add the flour with the salt to a large bowl, then add the butter.
-Coat the stick of butter with flour in the bowl, then using a bench scraper cut the butter lengthwise in half, then lengthwise in quarters, coating each newly cut side in flour.
-Dice the butter and cover each piece in flour, then with a pastry cutter press the mixture as you would mash potatoes.
+Coat the stick of butter with flour in the bowl, then using a bench scraper, cut the butter lengthwise in half, then lengthwise in quarters, coating each newly cut side in flour.
+Next, dice the butter and cover each piece in flour.
+Then with a pastry cutter, press the mixture as you would mash potatoes.

-- Wrap the ball in plastic wrap and refrigerate for at least one hour.
+- Wrap the dough ball in plastic wrap and refrigerate for at least one hour.

 - While the pastry dough is resting in the fridge, prepare the filling.